Angelo9AC/fastbot_ros2_docker/README.md

 source install/setup.bash

-If there is an error related to colcon build, you need to type on the root directory: sudo chown -R fastbot:fastbot ros2_ws And then, go to the ros2_ws directory and type: rm -rf build install log
+If there is an error related to colcon build, you need to type on the root directory: sudo chown -R fastbot:fastbot ros2_ws And then, go to the ros2_ws directory and type: rm -rf build install log sudo rm -rf build install log source /opt/ros/humble/setup.bash

+If there is still an error, you need to do the following: sudo apt update sudo apt install -y ros-humble-rosidl-default-generators ros-humble-rosidl-default-runtime sudo apt install -y python3-colcon-common-extensions

 And then:

 cd ros2_ws
+rm -rf build install log
 colcon build
 source install/setup.bash
+docker ps

 Then, you should navigate to ~/ros2_ws/src/fastbot_ros2_docker/real and you can check with the following command that the docker containers are ok: